-An additional bedroom will be allocated to:-
+An additional bedroom will be allocated to: -

-- applicants who receive overnight care from carers who do not reside with them but are required to stay overnight for at least one night a week, where the applicants are in receipt of the relevant care or daily living components of Disability Living Allowance, Personal Independent Payment or any other benefit providing for care needs and would be entitled to another bedroom under the rules for help with housing costs. - a disabled child where that child would normally share a bedroom under the rules above but will disturb the sleep of another child if obliged to share or another child with whom s/he would otherwise have to share will be at risk from the disabled child a disabled adult member of the household if an Occupational Therapist's report confirms that the care and/or recovery of the adult would be compromised by a failure to provide a separate bedroom and based on the 'bedroom matrix' she would not otherwise be allocated their own room.
-NB Any decision to admit anyone to the register on these grounds is subject to an affordability assessment at the point of allocation in light of the rules for help with housing costs to enable Children's Services to meet its S22G duty under the Children Act 1989 any approved prospective foster carer or adopter should be allocated the required bedroom size as recommended by Children's Services to ensure the family are allocated the correct size property to enable the family to foster a child or can continue to do so
+- a disabled child where that child would normally share a bedroom under the rules above but will disturb the sleep of another child if obliged to share or another child with whom s/he would otherwise have to share will be at risk from the disabled child - a disabled adult member of the household if an Occupational Therapist's report confirms that the care and/or recovery of the adult would be compromised by a failure to provide a separate bedroom and based on the 'bedroom matrix' she would not otherwise be allocated their own room.
+NB Any decision to admit anyone to the register on these grounds is subject to an affordability assessment at the point of allocation in light of the rules for help with housing costs - to enable Children's Services to meet its S22G duty under the Children Act 1989 any approved prospective foster carer or adopter should be allocated the required bedroom size as recommended by Children's Services to ensure the family are allocated the correct size property to enable the family to foster a child or can continue to do so - Those over pensionable age with a 1 bed need will be excluded from these criteria and will be eligible to bid for 1 or 2 bed properties.

-Those over pensionable age with a 1 bed need will be excluded from this criteria and will be eligible to bid for 1 or 2 bed properties.
-However there may be restrictions on the amount of Housing Benefit or help with housing costs such applicants are eligible for.
+However, there may be restrictions on the amount of Housing Benefit or help with housing costs such applicants are eligible for.
 In these circumstances Homes4Wiltshire will award the additional bedroom/s but individual landlords may apply a test of affordability before making an offer of accommodation.